Dangers Of Buying At A Bankruptcy Auction

 The case presented two Federal constitutional issues that were squarely opposed to each other: the due process rights of the individual vs. the delegation to the U.S. Congress of the exclusive power to regulate bankruptcies.
 This was the same conflict presented by the asbestos product liability cases, as well as the recent bankruptcies of GM and Chrysler, but in all of those instances the conflict was avoided by the creation of channeling trusts for asbestos claims and contractual assumptions of liability in GM and Chrysler.

 Company A ultimately settled the case for a significant amount of money, because the risk was simply too great to go to trial.
 The lesson learned, however, was assets purchased at a bankruptcy auction sale are risky — no matter what the court order says!

-For questions, comments or additional information, please contact Partner in our , at or via phone at 215.495.6548.
+For questions, comments or additional information, please contact our .